Fact-checked by the SnapMessages editorial team

 |---|---|---|

-| Online banking | Critical — direct financial loss | Within 15 minutes |
+| Online banking | Critical, direct financial loss | Within 15 minutes |

-| Payment apps (PayPal, Venmo) | Critical — instant fund transfer | Within 15 minutes |
+| Payment apps (PayPal, Venmo) | Critical, instant fund transfer | Within 15 minutes |

-| Work/corporate email | Critical — employer liability | Within 30 minutes |
+| Work/corporate email | Critical, employer liability | Within 30 minutes |

-| Social media | High — identity theft, scams | Within 1 hour |
+| Social media | High, identity theft, scams | Within 1 hour |

-| Shopping accounts | Medium — stored card fraud | Within 2 hours |
+| Shopping accounts | Medium, stored card fraud | Within 2 hours |

-| Subscriptions / streaming | Low — credential stuffing risk | Within 24 hours |
+| Subscriptions / streaming | Low, credential stuffing risk | Within 24 hours |

 Scan Your Devices for Malware and Keyloggers

 Changing your password on a compromised device is like locking a new deadbolt with someone already inside the house.
-If the attacker gained access through malware or a keylogger, your new password will be stolen the moment you type it.
+When the attacker gained access through malware or a keylogger, your new password will be stolen the moment you type it.

 Running a Full Malware Scan

-Use a reputable security tool — Malwarebytes, Bitdefender, or your platform’s built-in scanner (Windows Defender on Windows, XProtect on macOS) — to run a full system scan before doing anything else on that device.
+Use a reputable security tool, Malwarebytes, Bitdefender, or your platform’s built-in scanner (Windows Defender on Windows, XProtect on macOS), to run a full system scan before doing anything else on that device.
 Do not use the potentially infected device for banking or password changes until the scan is complete and clean.

 Checking for Spyware on Mobile